 A key responsibility of the CMSM is to set priorities that address the constantly evolving system needs.
 To fully understand these needs, the City benefits from ongoing collaboration with community partners and engages in regular stakeholder consultations.
 These connections ensure service system changes reflect the diverse experience of early years and child care partners across the community and provide expertise and insight on system needs, opportunities and challenges.

-To better understand the current and future needs of the child care and early learning system, City of Brantford conducted comprehensive community engagement processes reaching a wide range of stakeholders over the past few years, informing the development of this Plan.
-These include:
+To bet a derstand the current and future needs of the child care and early learning system, Cit comprehensive community engagement processes reaching a